geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-08-18/meeting-transcript.md

 Yeah, we shouldn't have anything else.

 ##### **Chenyu** [[00:01:57](https://www.youtube.com/watch?v=6EDbdI_m73o&t=117)]
 Yeah, let's just do one release and we can do a subsequent one.
-There are like some other Onyx toolings I want to include.
+There are like some other ONNX toolings I want to include.
 We can discuss later.

 ##### **Chenyu** [[00:02:07](https://www.youtube.com/watch?v=6EDbdI_m73o&t=127)]
 Should this be 0.11?

 ##### **Geohot** [[00:02:11](https://www.youtube.com/watch?v=6EDbdI_m73o&t=131)]
 That's right.
-Yeah, we include Onyx.
+Yeah, we include ONNX.

 ##### **Hooved** [[00:02:13](https://www.youtube.com/watch?v=6EDbdI_m73o&t=133)]
 Great.